cranjesh/images-test/TheSoldiersLegacyThorough.md

 ## Chapter 10: The Final Assembly

+At dawn, a telegram arrived from Holmes:

+"Key evidence found on the chest.
+Will disclose at 8 AM in the drawing room at Blackwood Manor.
+Urgent."

+There was no signature—there never was with Holmes—but the urgency in his words was unmistakable.
+Without delay, I made my way to the manor, the weight of anticipation settling over me as the carriage rattled down the mist-laden country road.

 The drawing room at Blackwood Manor had become a stage for the final act.
 Holmes had summoned all key players: Lady Blackwood, Katherine, William, Lieutenant Cartwright, Colonel Hawthorne, and Mr. Hanger.
 The morning light cast long shadows across their faces.

 ![Chapter 10 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter10A.webp)